AdChengyaoYu/AdChengyaoYu.github.io/index.md

 ---

 ## About Me

-## About Me

 Hi!
 I’m Chengyao Yu.
 I will be joining the Department of Statistics and Data Science at Southern University of Science and Technology (SUSTech) as a master's student in Fall 2025.
 I’m excited to work on theoretical and applied statistical problems and hope to engage with the broader research community.
-I look forward to collaborating and learning from others in the field.

 ---